text generation for product recommendations using OpenCCG

 This function call would return the same results as the aforementioned command line calls.
 For further testing, try debug.testqueries and debug.error_testqueries, which basically are lists of predefined valid and invalid query arguments and which can be used to query the database (and see how errors are handled).

-You can generate an HTML or PDF version by running these commands in pypolibox’s docs directory:
+I used epydoc to document pypolibox.
+You can generate an HTML or PDF version by running these commands in pypolibox’s main directory:

 The pypolibox package contains the following modules: